 Q: I’ve previously taken SFU Dialogue and Civic Engagement courses.
 Can I apply those courses to the certificate?

 A: Yes.
 In order to be awarded the Dialogue and Civic Engagement Certificate, you must apply to the program, pay the application fee, and complete all 10 courses and a practicum project within a three-year period.
 In order for the courses you’ve taken previously to qualify, you must have completed all assignments.

 Q: What do I need to do to graduate?

-A: To receive the Dialogue and Civic Engagement Certificate, you must successfully complete all courses and a practicum project within a two-year period.
+A: To receive the Dialogue and Civic Engagement Certificate, you must successfully complete all courses and a practicum project within a three-year period.
 When you complete your final course, apply to graduate.